egenn/rtemis/README.md

 # rtemis: Advanced Machine Learning &amp; Visualization.

-This is the new version of the rtemis R package and it is under active The original package is [here](https://github.com/egenn/rtemis).
+This is the new version of the rtemis R package and remains under active development.

 The new version (0.99+) features: